TonyM1958/HA-FoxESS-Modbus/README.md

 * Corrected unique_id for BMS Cell mV low
 * Added automation to upload generation and consumption data to pvoutput.org

-Access to your inverter data can be acheived in two ways:

-* Connecting the inverters LAN port, where available, to your router/switch (no additional hardware but Manager firmware 1.57 or later required for H1/AC1).
-This connection provides a limited set of real time data, sufficient for general management of your equipment.
-* Connecting the inverter's RS485 modbus to an RS485 to USB adapter or RS485 to WIFI/LAN adapter.
+Access to your inverter data can be acheived by connecting the inverter's RS485 modbus to an RS485 to USB adapter or RS485 to WIFI/LAN adapter.
 Note: this requires basic electronics competencies to connect 2 wires to the inverters CT / COM connector.
-This connection is recommended as it provides more comprehensive real time data, including BMS cycle count and cell range info and inverter running totals.

 ---
 ** Please note: April 2023, @nathanmarlor has mirrored and extended functionality in this alternative https://github.com/nathanmarlor/foxess_modbus - you may wish to look at that as well!